The Eristics Test

 Considerate

-The Wizard is the most pro-social archetype, and sometimes will even be too eager to jump in and do society's work.
+The Wizard is the most proactive archetype, sometimes even too eager to jump in to help.

 Love Fear Guilt Disgust Anger Pride